hjr3/php-rpm/README.md

 ## Installation

-I currently have PHP compiled in a specific directory `/home/herman/projects/php-src`.
-You will have to either replicate this directory or modify the code to find it in whatever directory you have it in.
+This package depends on PHP.
+The default location for includes is in `/usr/include/php`.
+You can set an environment variable `PHP_INCLUDE_DIR` to override this.
+The default location for libs is in `/usr/lib`.
+You can set an environment variable `PHP_LIB_DIR` to override this.
+The specific library required is `libphp7.so`.
+This is included if you add embed support to your PHP installation.
+Some package managers provide a specific package for this.
+For example, Ubunty Xenial calls it `libphp7.0-embed`.

-The code uses bindgen to dynamically build bindings for PHP 7.1.
+The code uses bindgen to dynamically build bindings for PHP 7.
 Using `cargo build` should give you a working binary.

 ## Usage

 Depending on the location of `libphp7.so` you may need to provide `LD_LIBRARY_PATH`.
-Example: `LD_LIBRARY_PATH="/path/to/lib" cargo run`
+Example: `LD_LIBRARY_PATH="/path/to/lib" cargo run`.

 ## Inspiration